bfonta/DarkMatter/README.md

 3. NFW_fit (`dmprofile/src/fit.py`) and centering function for the whole simulation and individual halos and subhalos (`dmprofile/src/move.py`).
 The latter file includes an additional function that is currently not operational.

-*This package is part of an internship at Swinburne University of Technology, Melbourne.*
+*This package is part of an internship at Swinburne University of Technology, Melbourne.
+Please contact me at bfontanasantosalves@swin.edu.au. *